Serge

 Financial Education for Serge Families

-In 2020, we were introduced to Serge and began having one-on-one conversations with Serge families to help you make smart decisions with your money, in support of their chosen mission.
-It has been my honor to have conversations with many Serge families since then.
-What I’ve been doing — and will continue to do — is something we call financial education.
-While no two families are alike, several themes have emerged based on these conversations.
+In 2020, we were introduced to Serge and began having one-on-one conversations with Serge families to help with making smart money decisions.
+While no two families are alike, several themes have emerged in these conversations.
 Here are some common financial challenges faced by Serge families:

 1. Retirement Planning

-You may have access to a robust, low-cost retirement plan through Serge.
-For those with additional accounts (like Fidelity), there could be missed opportunities — especially when considering marginal tax brackets and ways to minimize taxes over your lifetime.
+You have access to a robust, low-cost retirement plan through Serge.
+However, there could be missed tax savings opportunities — especially when considering marginal tax brackets and ways to minimize taxes over your lifetime.
+Commonly, Serge families have a very low marginal tax rate, or may be paying no federal income tax at all.
+Deferring income tax on retirement funds may be resulting in paying more tax in retirement rather than less.
+It is important to understand and manage marginal tax rates for life.

 2. Emergency Planning & Repatriation